Team15ECE3400/Team15ECE3400.github.io/EthicsHW/TheAutonomousCar.md

 [Alarm clock rings in background and Aasta wakes up again.]

-AASTA: Aw c’mon, are you kidding me!
+AASTA: Aw c’mon, are you kidding me?!